Rights of Employees

-Fortunately, New York and New Jersey law prohibit discrimination on the basis of both sexual orientation and sexual identity.
+Fortunately, New Jersey, New York State and New York City law all prohibit discrimination on the basis of both sexual orientation and sexual identity.
 As a result, it is illegal for a company to refuse to hire you, wrongfully terminate you, demote you, or otherwise discriminate against you based on the fact that you are gay, lesbian, bisexual, transgender, or transsexual.Discrimination Based on Sexual Stereotypes

 Harassment is a form of illegal discrimination.
-By preventing sexual orientation and sexual identity discrimination, New Jersey and New York law also prohibit harassment based on sexual orientation or sexual identity.
+By preventing sexual orientation and sexual identity discrimination, New Jersey and New York law also prohibit harassment based on each of these legally protected categories.

 These types of mistreatment can take a serious emotional and physical toll on employees who are subjected to them.
-Harassment can be legally actionable if it is bad enough to make your work environment hostile.
-As a result, sexual orientation harassment can be legally actionable if it is severe or occurs frequently enough to create a hostile workplace.Protection Against Retaliation
+Harassment is legally actionable if it is serious enough to make your work environment hostile.
+In other words, you can pursue a claim if the harassment is severe or if it occurs frequently enough to create a hostile workplace.Protection Against Retaliation

-If you have experienced sexual orientation or sexual identity discrimination, harassment or retaliation at work in either New Jersey or New York, the employment lawyers at The Nirenberg Law Firm can help.
-We have represented numerous employees who have experienced these types of illegal discrimination at their jobs.
-Contact us online, or call us at (201) 487-2700 to schedule an initial consultation with one of our experienced New Jersey sexual orientation discrimination attorneys.Related Articles
+Rabner Baumgart Ben-Asher & Nirenberg has represented numerous employees who have experienced these types of illegal discrimination at their jobs.
+Please feel free to either contact us online or call us at (201) 777-2250 to schedule an initial consultation with one of our experienced New Jersey sexual orientation discrimination attorneys.Related Articles

 - New Jersey Court Reverses Dismissal of Sexual Orientation Discrimination Case

 - New York Employers Must Provide Same Bereavement Leave to Same-Sex Committed Couples